Chief Executive and Principal Commissioner

 To request Cheryl as a speaker or panellist at your next event, contact us.

-Executive Director - Research and Child Death Prevention
+Executive Director - Child Death Prevention

 Jaime is a senior executive and qualified accountant with extensive experience in both the public and private sector, having spent a significant period of her career delivering professional services within a ‘Big 4’ environment in Queensland and in the UK.

 Jaime previously worked for the Department of the Premier and Cabinet and held roles in corporate governance, risk management and internal audit services.
+Jaime has also acted as a risk management advisor to other government Audit and Risk Management Committees.

-Executive Director - Oversight and Indigenous Outcomes
+Executive Director - Oversight

 Penny brings a wealth of knowledge to the QFCC, having worked in child and youth services and the education sector for more than two decades.